Is Being Bored A Good Thing?

 Once one learns how to solve a problem, they get better at doing it time after time.
 When you find that you are good at something, you develop pride within yourself.
 If your children don’t realize this on their own, find the least patronizing way to say, “Good job!
 I’m proud of you for figuring it out and you should be proud of yourself.”
 I say “least patronizing” because, come on, I can hear the eye rolling now!

 When a child is able to be proud of themselves, it feeds into other areas.
 They may slowly have confidence making new friends or speaking up in class.
-As much as we think of these things as independent instances, confidence and a healthy self image is a through-line that connects it all.
+As much as we think of these things as independent instances, confidence and a healthy self image are through-lines that connect it all.
 If they are able to be built up in one area, it will likely continue on (slowly) into others.

 Being Bored Increases Creativity and Imagination